Philomena892/AndreevMoek/README.md

 ## examples for others

-Contains instances for other group members.
+Contains instances for other groups.
 You can use these instances for comparing our implementation to yours.

 ## examples